Rutherford College, Kent

 Rutherford College is the second oldest college of the University of Kent.
 It is located on the university's Canterbury campus and was established in 1966.

-Prior to the start of the 2020-21 academic year, the post of College Master was abolished at Eliot and all the other University of Kent colleges.
+Prior to the start of the 2020-21 academic year, the post of College Master was abolished at all the University of Kent colleges.

 Namesake

 The college is named after Ernest Rutherford, the physicist and Nobel Prize Laureate in Chemistry.
 As Rutherford achieved fame in both Physics and Chemistry, it was felt that he was a particularly appropriate namesake given the university's original desire to break down the boundaries between disciplines.
 Rutherford was also an alumnus of the University of Canterbury in New Zealand.